 Lifestyle and home remedies

 To care for your skin after frostbite:

 - Take all medications — antibiotics or pain medicine — as prescribed by your doctor.
-For milder cases of frostbite, take over-the-counter ibuprofen (Advil, Motrin IB, others) to reduce pain and inflammation.
+For milder cases of frostbite, a nonprescription pain reliever can help reduce pain and inflammation.